Deciding How the Group Will Function

 - What system will members use to decide who will submit writing for any particular meeting?
 For example, a group of four might meet once a week, with two people submitting writing for each meeting.

 - Will members submit writing ahead of time?
-If so, how will this exchange work?
-Central drop-off point, campus mail, e-mail, web page?
+If so, how far in advance?
+And how will this exchange work?
+Through shared Google docs, collaboration software, email attachments, shared OneDrive folders?

 - What happens when members who are scheduled to submit writing are unprepared or can’t attend the meeting?
 Cancel, postpone, skip a turn?

-- What kinds of writing are—or are not—suitable for consideration by the group?
+- What kinds of writing are—or aren’t—suitable for the group?
 Dissertation chapters, conference papers, letters, abstracts, grant proposals?
 How short or long should submissions be?
 A tricky sentence, a few paragraphs, 3-5 pages, up to 10 pages, chapter-length sections?

 - What will you do during the meeting?
 Practice conference presentations, discuss general writing problems, explain written comments, suggest research sources or methods, debate options for a particular text, offer support, check in about the week’s writing activities, state writing goals for the coming week?